College Orchestra

 Sunday and Thursday, 7:00-9:00 p.m.

 Our first meeting will be Thursday, Sept.
-16 at 7:00 p.m. in Robison Hall.
+12 at 7:00 p.m.
 Please come!
-There will be general information about the group and what we’re looking forward to this semester, followed by auditions.
-Auditions are required this fall for all new and returning members.
+There will be general information for everyone, news about the group, scheduling the fall concert, and what we’re looking forward to this semester, followed by auditions.
+Auditions are required everyone including new and returning members.
 Please see below for audition guidelines.

 Audition Guidelines